shellntel/HashMaster1000/readme.md

 -   **Min Password Length**: Minimum length required for a compliant password.
 -   **Max Password Age**: Maximum allowable days since last password change (feature coming soon).
 -   **Complexity Requirement**: Passwords must meet specific complexity rules (uppercase, lowercase, digit, and special character).
 Microsoft typically requires 3 out of 4 categories to be complex, but certain implemenations may require all 4 categories.
 While there is rumor of a 5th complexity category being added, selecting 5 today should cause all cracked passwords to be reported.

+#### **Company Name & Terms**

+This feature allows you to detect organization-specific terms in cracked passwords.
+Users commonly incorporate company names, acronyms, department names, product names, or other organization-specific terms into their passwords.
+This is a significant security risk as these terms are easily guessable by attackers who know the target organization.

+Click the **Configure** button to open a modal where you can enter custom keywords:

+-   Enter one term per line
+-   Terms must be at least 3 characters long (supports short acronyms)
+-   Matching is case-insensitive
+-   Examples: company name, stock ticker, department names, product names, building names

+When configured, a "Company Terms" category appears in the Bad Practices Report chart.
+Clicking on the bar shows all matching passwords with their occurrence counts.

 #### **Ignore Blank Passwords**